agoryuno/cv/README.md

 # cv

-The code to generate my CV
+The code to generate my CV.

+This uses SVG and Jinja2 templates to compile a finished PDF.

 ./build.sh can be used to produce the output PDF locally, assuming that both Inkscape and pdftk are installed.

-A better way is to use the provided action that rebuilds the PDF after every push to the repository.
-There should be an artifact with the zipped PDF on the most recent workflow run.

-Different branches contain alternative variants of the CV.
+A compiled PDF file (**goryunov_cv.pdf**) with the CV is output automatically by a Github Workflow on every push to the repository.